 Tobacco use remains the leading cause of preventable death and disease in the United States and in Rhode Island.
-To address this enormous toll, the American Lung Association in Rhode Island calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Rhode Island's elected officials:

 - Raise the minimum age of sale for tobacco products from 18 to 21;